-- Medicaid and Children Health Insurance Program (CHIP) enrollment is at an all-time high, with more than 83 million children and adults currently enrolled. - Two states Oklahoma and Missouri expanded Medicaid coverage under the Affordable Care Act this past year.

-Increased funding and access to home and community-based services for Medicaid beneficiaries.
+- Medicaid and Children Health Insurance Program (CHIP) enrollment is at an all-time high, with more than 83 million children and adults currently enrolled. - Two states Oklahoma and Missouri expanded Medicaid coverage under the Affordable Care Act this past year. - Increased funding and access to home and community-based services for Medicaid beneficiaries.

-HealthCare.gov and Marketplace coverage
+Healthcare.gov and Marketplace Coverage

-- Amid the ongoing pandemic, launched a 2021 Special Enrollment Period on HealthCare.gov from February 15, 2021 through August 15, 2021 that resulted in 2.5 million Americans newly gaining coverage.
-Combined with State-based Marketplaces, 2.8 million people in total newly gained coverage during this period. - Launched 2022 Open Enrollment with record-low premiums, where four out of five people can find a plan for \$10 or less per month with newly expanded financial assistance. - Nearly five million Americans newly gained health care coverage in 2021 through the ACA Health Insurance Marketplaces. - During this year's historic Open Enrollment, HHS worked to reach out to communities nationwide, investing in Navigators to help people get covered, providing education and information to communities of color, rural communities and others to better reach and provide coverage. - Through \$80 million in grant awards, HHS quadrupled the number of Navigators available to people who need assistance getting covered, bringing the number to approximately 1,500.
-Such increased investment helped lead to a record 14.2 million people getting covered through both HealthCare.gov and State-Based Marketplaces by January 15, 2022.
+- Amid the ongoing pandemic, launched a 2021 Special Enrollment Period on Healthcare.gov from February 15, 2021 through August 15, 2021 that resulted in 2.5 million Americans newly gaining coverage.
+Combined with State-based Marketplaces, 2.8 million people in total newly gained coverage during this period. - Launched 2022 Open Enrollment with record-low premiums, where four out of five people can find a plan for \$10 or less per month with newly expanded financial assistance, and an extended period to give everyone needing insurance adequate time to find most affordable insurance options. - Nearly five million Americans newly gained health care coverage in 2021 through the ACA Health Insurance Marketplaces. - During this year's historic Open Enrollment, HHS worked to reach out to communities nationwide, investing in Navigators to help people get covered, providing education and information to communities of color, rural communities and others to better reach and provide coverage. - We quadrupled the number of Navigators available to people who need assistance getting covered, bringing the number to approximately 1,500.
+As a result of this work, a record 14.2 million people got covered through both Healthcare.gov and State-Based Marketplaces by January 15, 2022.

-Transparency in costs
+Transparency in Costs

 - ✓ Implemented new bipartisan consumer protections to shield millions of Americans from surprise medical bills and provide transparency in coverage of health care.
-This new law also allows individuals who are uninsured or self-paid to get information about the estimated cost of care up front, and if the actual cost ends up greater than the estimated cost by \$400 or more, allows these patients to access a dispute resolution process.
+This new law also allows individuals who are uninsured or self-pay to get information about the cost of care up front, and if the cost is greater than \$400 or more, allows these patients to negotiate a better price.
 These new protections, authorized under the No Surprises Act, took effect January 1, 2022. - Strengthened the hospital price transparency regulations to boost compliance and hold hospitals further fiscally accountable for noncompliance.
 Hospital price transparency helps people know the charges associated with items and services hospitals provide, so they can better plan for possible cost burdens.

-Lowering costs
+Lowering Costs